 Resident Advisory Board Members Present: Absent:

 Maya I Nelson Tonja E Fuller-Bryant

-Ilahna A Johnson-Aziz Paris M Davis
+Bertha Barraza Paris M Davis

+Sarah Bahadur (FSS)

 Tammie S Perry

-Staff Present:
+Staff Present: Ilahna A Johnson-Aziz

 Oscar Macias, Administrative Analyst

-The RAB met by conference call at 5:00 PM, at which time Oscar Macias described the requirements for the Annual Plan (Plan) and the process that HACA follows in developing the Plan, namely:
+The RAB met by conference call at 6:00 PM, at which time Oscar Macias described the requirements for the 5-Year Plan and Annual Plan (Plans) and the process that HACA follows in developing the Plans, namely:

-- staff development of the Plan; - review of the Plan with the RAB for information and comments; - submission of the Plan to the HACA Housing Commission at its March meeting along with a description of any challenges to any elements of the Plan from the RAB and staff responses to the challenges; - conduct of a public hearing by the Housing Commission to accept comments about the Plan; - approval of the Plan by the HACA Housing Commission; and - submission of the Plan approved by the Housing Commission to HUD.
+- staff development of the Plans; - review of the Plans with the RAB for information and comments; - submission of the Plans to the HACA Housing Commission along with a description of any challenges to any elements of the Plans from the RAB and staff responses to the challenges; - conduct of a public hearing by the Housing Commission to accept comments about the Plans; - approval of the Plans by the HACA Housing Commission; and - submission of the Plans approved by the Housing Commission to HUD.

-RAB members had been mailed and emailed the draft Plan prior to the conference call.
+RAB members had been mailed the draft Plans prior to the conference call.

-Mr. Macias presented an overview of the Plan, including:
+Mr. Macias presented an overview of the Plans, including:

-- Section B.1, Revisions of PHA Plan Elements, including changes to "Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions";

-- Section B.2, New Activities; and

-- Section B.6, Progress Report.
+- Section B.1 of the Annual Plan, Revisions of PHA Plan Elements; - Section B.2 of the Annual Plan, New Activities; - Section B.2 of the 5-Year Plan, Goals and Objectives; and - Section B.3 or the 5-Year Plan, Progress Report.